Working Memory

 Why Should L&D Care?

-Instructional designers who ignore these constraints risk creating learning experiences that feel frustrating or confusing, even when the content is sound.
-But those who design with working memory in mind can greatly improve clarity, engagement, and learning outcomes.
+Instructional designers who ignore these constraints risk creating frustrating learning experiences.
+Conversely, designing with working memory in mind improves clarity, engagement, and outcomes.

 What Is It?

-Working memory, often called short-term memory, is a cognitive system responsible for temporarily holding and manipulating information needed to carry out complex tasks such as reasoning, comprehension, and learning.
-It is not a storage space like long-term memory, but a short-term processing area where active thought occurs.
+Working memory—often called short-term memory—is a cognitive system responsible for “temporarily holding and manipulating information needed to carry out complex tasks such as reasoning, comprehension, and learning.”
+It functions as a processing area rather than storage space.

 How Does It Support Learning?